 Find Cheap Motorcycle Insurance Quotes in Your Area

 In order for a dirt bike to be street legal in California, it has to adhere to the state's emissions guidelines.
-Street legal dirt bikes must also have functional mirrors, lights and a windshield — along with other equipment conventional vehicles possess.

 Are dirt bikes street legal in California?

 CARB awards a red or green sticker to all OHVs, including dirt bikes.
-Owners of vehicles produced in 2003 and later can ride their bikes on OHV roads year-round.
+Owners of vehicles produced in 2003 or later can ride their bikes on OHV roads year-round.
 These bikes can carry the CARB's green emissions sticker.
 Older models or newer dirt bikes with poor emissions, which have red stickers, can only be operated seasonally.

 Even green-stickered OHVs aren't necessarily street legal.
 While you can buy green-stickered dirt bikes in California, they may not have the necessary equipment that would enable you to drive them safely on the state's roads.

-If you're visiting from another part of the country and driving a dirt bike that's registered out of the state, you aren't subject to the same laws as Californians.
+If you're visiting from another part of the country and driving a dirt bike that's registered outside the state, you aren't subject to the same laws as Californians.
 You don't need to display a green or red sticker to use the state's OHV tracks.
 Your dirt bike still isn't street legal, though.
 And it's illegal not to re-register your bike with California plates if you move to the state.

 How to make a dirt bike street legal in California

 The easiest way to make dirt bike street legal in California is to buy a model that already meets the state's emissions and highway-safety standards.
-This way, you can avoid the high costs normally associated with converting an older noncompliant dirt bike into a street legal one.

 To be able to ride your dirt bike on an OHV track any time, you have to have a green-stickered model.
 The emissions system of any modified dirt bike will have to be inspected as a specially constructed or kit vehicle (SPCNS) to ensure it complies with California's emissions requirements.

 If you bought a green-stickered model that's not street legal, you'll have to customize it.
-Street legal dirt bikes have to have the safety features found on conventional motorcycles and automobiles, such as windshields, horns, adequate brakes and so on.
+Street-legal dirt bikes have to have the safety features found on conventional motorcycles and automobiles, such as windshields, horns, adequate brakes and so on.
 Finally, a vehicle that's operable both on and off the highway requires two fees and two forms of registration.

-Bikes with red stickers: These bikes have low-quality emissions systems and can't be converted for highway use even with modifications.
+Bikes with red stickers: These bikes have low-quality emissions systems and can't be converted for highway use, even with modifications.
 They are only operational on OHV tracks seasonally.

 Bikes with green stickers: These types of bikes meet the emissions standards dictated by California, either as the result of customization or by the manufacturer's design.

-Street legal dirt bikes: These bikes have always met the state's emissions laws and are equipped with windshields, blinkers, horns and other safety features.
+Street-legal dirt bikes: These bikes have always met the state's emissions laws and are equipped with windshields, blinkers, horns and other safety features.

 Is dirt bike insurance required?

-California's dirt bike riders must purchase coverage that is equal to or exceeds the following limits:
+California dirt bike riders must purchase coverage that is equal to or exceeds the following limits:

-- $15,000 bodily injury liability coverage for injuries to one person in an accident.
+- $15,000 bodily injury liability coverage for injuries to one person in an accident

-- $30,000 bodily injury liability coverage for total injuries in an accident.
+- $30,000 bodily injury liability coverage for total injuries in an accident

-- $5,000 property damage liability coverage.
+- $5,000 property damage liability coverage

 Compare Motorcycle Insurance Quotes from Providers in California